Yves Saint Laurent L'Homme After Shave Balm Review

 Review

-Results you may expect from using Yves Saint Laurent L'Homme After Shave Balm:
+Does Yves Saint Laurent L'Homme After Shave Balm Work?

-Highly moisturizing: Yves Saint Laurent L'Homme After Shave Balm has a moisturizing rating of 7.2 out of 10.
+According to CreamScan analysis, Yves Saint Laurent L'Homme After Shave Balm is highly moisturizing, with a moisturizing rating of 7.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Propylene Glycol (est. ≈6.0%) and PEG-32 (est. ≈4.0%), and a moderate occlusivity of 4.5 out of 10, solely because of the high content of Dimethicone (est. ≈9.0%).